 We all have lots to do and sometimes it’s easy to feel overwhelmed by the tasks at hand.

-The key to being focused is to prioritise so we make the best use of our time and make an internal commitment to just get started.
+The key to improving your mental focus is to prioritise so you make the best use of your time and make an internal commitment to just get started.

 9. Create an evening routine

-To ensure you are focused each day, make specific decisions about where to spend your time the following day.
+To improve mental focus each day, make specific decisions about where to spend your time the night before.

 Create an evening routine to set yourself up for a focused, productive day tomorrow.